lacop/mapfilter/README.md

 Download `.osm.pbf` dump, for example from https://download.geofabrik.de/.

+## Installation

+You will need Rust (https://rustup.rs/).
+Then run `cargo install mapfilter`.
+Alternatively check out this repo and `cargo build --release`.

 ## Usage

 Run `mapfilter map.osm.pbf <filters>`.
 Use `mapfilter --help` for a full list of supported flags.